- determine what they want the System to be,

 2.2.8 Use the results of monitoring to improve performance by:

-2.2.9 Elect one of its number as chairperson at the organizational meeting each year.
-The term of office of the Parkland Regional Library Board Chair is limited to six years.
+2.2.9 Elect one of its members as chairperson at the organizational meeting each year.

 2.2.10 Meet a minimum of four times per year as defined in the Parkland Regional Library Agreement.
 A quorum of the Board shall be 15 members.